 Many virtual internships exist in the fields of IT, sales, journalism, marketing, and software development.
 Jobs in those areas lend themselves to remote work, but you can find opportunities for virtual internships in other types of employment as well.

-Before you accept a virtual internship, there are several questions you should get answers to.
+Before you accept a virtual internship, there are some questions you should get answers to:

 - What tasks will you be doing and what will your responsibilities be?

 - Will training or supervision be offered only at the beginning or over the course of the internship?

 - How many hours per week are required for the internship?

 - Can you receive college credit for the internship?

 - Will you receive an evaluation or recommendation letter at the end of the internship?
 Will your supervisor be able to act as a work reference after the internship is over?

 - Could the internship lead to full-time employment at the company?